The multiscale conjecture is that consciousness builds up at many temporal and spatial scales in the brain (Nunez, 2016) p326, so:

 In masking studies, where a word is only seen half the time, long-distant gamma synchrony between occipital, parietal and frontal areas occur if the word is seen but not if it isn’t (Melloni et al., 2007).
 Both cases gave gamma oscillations but phase-locked synchrony between distant areas and the hemispheres only occurred for the visible case and shortly after this transient synchrony, the p300 correlate of consciousness occurred.
 Evidence from animal and human studies suggests that neural synchrony enables the conscious observation that binds areas:

 “We propose that this transient synchronization might enhance the saliency of the activation patterns not only allowing the contents to get access to consciousness but also triggering a cascade of processes such as perceptual stabilization, maintenance in working memory, and generalizations of expectations, all aspects intimately related with conscious awareness.”
 (Uhlhaas, 2009) p11.

 Why do nerves send the same signal hundreds of times a second in synchronized volleys?
-It can’t be to exchange information, as we neither act nor perceive in hundredths of a second.
-But constant pings could build large synchronies from small ones in a cascade of consciousness.
+It can’t be to exchange information, because we neither act nor perceive in hundredths of a second.
+However these constant pings could build larger synchronies from smaller ones, in a cascade of consciousness